 The samples of SHP_I, SHP_II and SHP_III are stratified by major geographic region (NUTS II), in proportion to the number of households (or individuals in the case of the SHP_III) per stratum, see Graf (2009).
 This means that for the SHP_I and the SHP_II the selection was proportional to the number of households per major region without overrepresentation of smaller regions.
-For the SHP_III, the number of addresses was proportional to the number of individuals per major region.
-In both cases the selection did not take into account the average number of persons in households per region.
+For the SHP_III, the number of addresses was proportional to the number of persons in households per region.
 Within one major region, each household (SHP_I and SHP_II) or individual (SHP_III) had the same inclusion probability.